 - There is one type of oil that is a real mystery.
 Why you may wonder?
 Because it was invented in the 1920s and so far no one knows the real type and formula of this oil.
 Manufacturers keep this a secret.
 But, this oil appears to be great in stopping corrosion.
 It is light, similar to real sewing machine oil, and therefore can be used as its substitute.

 Sure there are other alternatives.
 I only chose these as the most suitable.
 I don’t like repeating myself but when something is important I feel I should repeat it – If you can, use real sewing machine oil.
-If you can’t, chose one of these three.
+If you can’t, choose one of these three.
 If you want something else but mentioned, check the label and make sure that the oil you are using has similar content as the sewing machine oil.

 - If your machine uses electric power – unplug it!